Matt-DESTROYER/Setup-GCC/README.md

-# Setup-GCC
+# Use GCC

-Installs GCC on a runner.
+Automatically installs `gcc` on your runner, ready to be used for compilation.